What Do You Do?

 I think the negative side-effect of taking the stairs is that I suffer from deficiencies in my elevator pitch.
 Perhaps, I am not as practiced at that art as I would be if I took the elevator more often.
 If you don’t take the stairs at all, you are probably much better at elevator pitches than I am.

-I am not sure why people assume that if you’re wearing a coat and/or tie that you do something, or that if you’re attired in a Red Sox hat and shorts you probably don’t do anything.
+I am not sure why people assume that if you’re wearing a coat and/or tie that you probably do SOMETHING, or that if you’re attired in a Red Sox hat and shorts you probably don’t do anything.

 I struggle with the question “Scott, what do you do?”
 I wish that “It’s complicated,” were an acceptable answer to that question, as it is when people describe their relationship status on Facebook.

 During that time, I attended a March of Dimes fundraiser and I intentionally didn’t hand out cards, because I didn’t want anybody to see my title.
-For the first time in my life I was able to succinctly and irrefutably satisfy the inquiries with “I sell ads for KISS 105 FM.”
+Thus, I was able to succinctly and irrefutably satisfy the inquiries with “I sell ads for KISS 105 FM.”

 Though one gentleman was persistent and soon everybody wanted a card, and I found myself repeatedly dipping into my pocket.
 That was all she wrote.